icclab/kiara-transport/doc/Library API contract.md

 `recv` requires a kt_conn_session.

-The `recv` must return a reference to a kt_msg or a nullptr if there was no data received.
+The `recv` must return a reference to a kt_msg or NULL if there was no data received.
 The developper has now control over the returned kt_msg and must destroy the received kt_msg object.

 ## disconnect